 Dressing + Seasoning

 I like an herb vinaigrette, white balsamic vinaigrette or honey mustard on this cobb salad.
 Ranch is also a great dressing option.
-I’d probably avoid something too sweet, like a poppy seed dressing!
-I like to season it with salt, pepper and chives or green onions after I drizzle on some dressing.
+I’d also probably avoid something too sweet, like a poppy seed dressing!
+In addition, I like to season it with salt, pepper and chives or green onions after I drizzle on some dressing.

 My preference is feta, goat’s cheddar, or blue cheese.
 But, really, can you go wrong with any cheese?
 Well, maybe.
 I don’t think parmesan would be best in this!